 Residence Permits for Individuals with "Duldung"

-From tolerated stay to an actual residence permit
+From tolerated stay ("Duldung") to an actual residence permit

-Many people live in Germany with "Duldung" for years.
+Many live in Germany with "Duldung" for years.
 But those with "Duldung" who meet specific requirements can also obtain a residence permit.
 If you do not meet all the conditions, you can seek advice from a counselling centre.
 You will find counselling centres nearby on our Local Information page.
-Enter the name of the city you live and search for asylum, residence or legal counselling centres.
+You can enter the name of your city and search for asylum, residence or legal counselling centres.

 Please note: The months or years during which you have a "Duldung für Personen mit ungeklärter Identität" or "Duldung Light" (according to §60b of the Residence Act) are not counted as your pre-“Duldung” period.
 That means they don't count when you are required to be in Germany for a certain number of years to qualify for a certain type of residence permit.
-You can learn more in our chapter "Duldung Light".
+You can learn more in our chapter ""Duldung" for people with "Unclear Identities""

 Residence permit for humanitarian reasons (§25 par.
 5 Residence Act)